Assess govt preparedness for ‘Big One,’ Senate urged

 She added that the National Building Code should be revisited and amended to ensure that homeowners and building administrators upgrade and retrofit their houses or buildings to comply with the minimum requirements provided by the code.

-The Senate inquiry, de Lima said, should look into how the Duterte administration is implementing Republic Act 10121, or the Philippine Disaster Risk Reduction and Management Act of 2010.
+The Senate inquiry, de Lima said, should look into how the Duterte administration is implementing RA 10121, or the Philippine Disaster Risk Reduction and Management Act of 2010.

-Solidum said he welcomes the senator’s proposal to have a Senate inquiry into the country’s preparedness in case the “Big One” jolts.
+Solidum said he welcomes the senator’s proposal to conduct a Senate inquiry into the country’s preparedness in case the “Big One” strikes.

 “They [senators]should first understand what the ‘Big One’ is and what particular area in the country will be affected in case this happens.”